• Skip to primary navigation

 fresh cracked pepper

-• Bake in preheated oven for 50 minutes or until cheese on top is melted and browned, and filling is bubbling.
-Cool slightly before serving.
+• Bake in preheated oven for 25-30 minutes or until cheese on top is melted and filling is bubbling.
+If you prefer a browner top, place it under the broiler for 2-3 minutes, watching carefully so it doesn't burn.
+Cool about 15 minutes before serving to let the filling set.

 Video